yogiprasj/Power-BI-Sales-Microsoft-Certification-Project/README.md

 The main objectives of this project are:

 * Analyze overall sales performance and revenue trends.
-* Identify high-performing product categories and subcategories.
+* Identify high performing product categories and subcategories.
 * Understand customer purchasing behavior across different demographics and geographic locations.
 * Monitor order fulfillment performance and operational efficiency.
 * Generate actionable business insights to support decision-making.